ytakefuji/python-novice/README.md

 </pre>

 <pre>
-# assignment: random forest using ice.csv
+# ASSIGNMENT: random forest using ice.csv
 # build regression program and classification programs using ice.csv respectively.
 # Use train_test_split function which is described in:
 # https://github.com/ytakefuji/titanic